Tim-Hass-GA/python-django-song-site/README.md

 create one-to-many associations and customize admin interfaces in Django.

+Run these commands to make sure you're got the proper database set up, it has all of the most-recent migrations, and you've created your own local super user.

 ```
 createdb songsite
 python3 manage.py makemigrations
 python3 manage.py migrate
+python3 manage.py createsuperuser
 ```

 ## Licensing